Hidden-goblin/eaidashboard/app/documentation/00-how_to.md

 ## Create a new project

-Currently only via the API with admin rights.
+Via the API with admin rights.

 ```commandline
 curl -X 'POST' \